FaithAlone.net

 17 By faith Abraham, when he was tried, offered up Isaac: and he that had received the promises offered up his only begotten son,

-How do we understand these passages, in light of one another?
+How are these passages to be understood, in light of one another?

 Ishmael and Isaac

-Firstly, for the time being, ignore Keturah, and her six sons.
-Abraham married Keturah after God tested Abraham by telling him to offer his son Isaac - which is the focus of both of the verses in question.
+To begin, Keturah, and her six sons, are not relevant to the passages in question.
+Abraham married Keturah after God tested Abraham by telling him to offer his son Isaac in Genesis 22, which is where Isaac is called his "only son".

 The reason God calls Isaac Abraham's "only son" is because Isaac, and not Ishmael, was the promised son given to Sarah, which God had ordained would be the line of the Messiah: